Energy

 • Energy efficiency training provided to employees to raise awareness of energy consumption reduction

-In 2023, a total of 564 people received education and training related to energy conservation, energy use and energy efficiency, in order to improve employees' awareness of energy conservation, thereby achieving the purpose of increasing energy efficiency and continuously improving it.
+In 2024, a total of 609 people received education and training related to energy conservation, energy use and energy efficiency.
+The training covered personnel responsible for the operation and maintenance of significant energy-consuming equipment, focusing on energy-saving practices and operational controls.
+Additionally, energy management personnel received instruction on the implementation and application of energy management systems.
+Regular meetings were also held to promote energy management guidelines and share energy-saving case studies, thereby achieving the purpose of increasing energy efficiency and continuously improving it.

 On-plant Energy Saving